LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 }
 ```

 Wait!
 Before we can send this to the NetworkManager, don't you think it's missing something?
 Right, the ExampleNetworkHandler component!
-While it is possible to add this to the prefab before hand (you can ask to find out how), it's also simple to add it right here and now.
-All we have to do is add it as a component:
+While it is possible to add this to the prefab beforehand (you can ask to find out how), it's also simple to add it right here and now.
+All we must do is add it as a component:

 ```cs
 [HarmonyPostfix, HarmonyPatch(typeof(GameNetworkManager), "Start")]